puppetlabs/puppet-docs/source/pe/2.0/compliance_basics.markdown

 ---
-layout: default
+layout: pe2experimental
-title: "PE 2.0 Manual: Puppet Compliance Basics and UI"
+title: "PE 2.0 » Compliance » Basics and UI"
 ---

-{% include pe_2.0_nav.markdown %}

-Puppet Compliance Basics and UI
+Compliance Basics and UI
 =====

 The Compliance Workflow Cycle
 -----

-The puppet compliance workflow is designed to audit changes to systems managed by ad-hoc manual administration.
-It can also be used to audit changes to resources already managed by Puppet.
+PE's compliance workflow is designed to audit changes in systems that are managed manually.
+It can also audit changes to resources being actively managed by Puppet.

 ![Baseline compliance workflow diagram](./images/baseline/baseline_workflow.png)

 - **A sysadmin** writes manifests defining which resources to audit on which nodes.
 - **Puppet agent** retrieves and caches a catalog compiled from those manifests.
-- **Puppet inspect** reads that catalog to discover which resources to audit, then submits an inspect report, which the puppet master forwards to **Puppet Dashboard.**
+- **Puppet inspect** reads that catalog to discover which resources to audit, then submits an inspect report.
-- **Dashboard** then calculates a daily report of differences between the inspected system state and the approved baseline state, creating a baseline if one didn't already exist.
+- **The console** analyzes inspect reports, then calculates a daily report of differences between the inspected system state and the approved baseline state.
+(Or, if this is the node's first inspect report, it will create an initial baseline for it.)
-- **A sysadmin** uses the Dashboard interface to approve or reject every difference, then manually reverts any unapproved changes as necessary.
+- **A sysadmin** uses the console's compliance pages to approve or reject every difference, then manually reverts any unapproved changes as necessary.
-- **Dashboard** then modifies the baseline to include any approved changes, and awaits the next day's inspect reports.
+- **The console** then modifies the baseline to include any approved changes, and awaits the next day's inspect reports.

 Concepts
 -----